This liturgy was originally written for greenfaith’s “sacred season for climate justice” resource

 Blessed are we when we remember we’re “we,” not “me,” or “us and them,” bound to each other cellularly and socially, holding and being held in the web of relations, honoring each species extinction as a death of divinity, each oil spill opening our veins, each pipeline poisoning our precious lifeblood, each encounter, an opening for the medicine of care.

 Woe to us when we do not choose solidarity, when we protect ourselves at the expense of others, or silo our struggles as if they are inseparable.
 For climate justice must be gender justice must be racial justice must be disability justice must be a matter of leaving all domination behind.

-By Rev. Anna Blaedel and Rev. M Jade Barclay, enfleshed
+By Rev. Anna Blaedel and Rev. M Jade Kaiser, enfleshed